isc-projects/kea/doc/sphinx/arm/hooks.rst

 removes all library symbols and removes the library code from address space on the last reference.
-This behavior is not required by the POSIX standard and at least the musl library used by default by Alpine Linux implements the ``dlclose`` function has a no operation.
-On such systems a library is loaded for ever in a process, for instance it is not possible to replace a library binary by another version using configuration change or reload: the process must be stopped and relaunched.
+This behavior is not required by the POSIX standard and at least the musl library used by default by Alpine Linux implements the ``dlclose`` function as a no operation.
+On such systems a library is loaded forever in a process, for instance it is not possible to replace a library binary by another version using configuration change or reload: the process must be stopped and relaunched.